 When to Contact a Medical Professional

-Call for an appointment with your provider if you or your child has symptoms of this condition.
+Contact your provider for an appointment if you or your child has symptoms of this condition.
 Severe abdominal pain may be a sign of an emergency condition such as intussusception.

 Genetic counseling is recommended if you are planning to have children and have a family history of this condition.